 Almost the entire area of Louisiana was acquired by the US with the Louisiana Purchase in 1803.
 Louisiana was admitted to the union on 30 April 1812 as the 18th state.

 area of 135,658 km² (52,378sq mi) , the Pelican State (Louisiana's official nickname) is about half the size of Colorado or somewhat larger than Greece.

 There are no counties in Louisiana, the U.S. state of Louisiana is divided into 64 parishes.

-Louisiana's landscape is mostly flat, the highest point is Driskill Mountain, a hill with an elevation of 163 m (535 ft) is the highest natural summit in the state, located 50 mi (80 km) east of Shreveport.
+Louisiana's landscape is mostly flat, the highest point is Driskill Mountain, a hill with an elevation of 163 m (535 ft) is the highest natural summit in the state, located 80 km (50 mi) east of Shreveport.

-The state's geography offers a coastal marsh, the wetlands of Louisiana, a water-saturated coastal swamp region of bayous (more or less standing water) and cheniers (ridges) in the southern part of the state; the Mississippi Floodplain, which have suffered severely from human interference.
-Other features are the Red River Valley; the Terraces; and the Hills.
-Largest lake is Lake Pontchartrain (not really a lake but an estuary), largest island is the marshy uninhabited Marsh Island southwest of the Atchafalaya Delta.
-Major rivers are Mississippi River, Red River, Ouachita River, Atchafalaya River, and Sabine River.
+The state's geography offers a coastal marsh, the wetlands of Louisiana, a water-saturated coastal swamp region of bayous (more or less standing water) and cheniers (ridges) in the southern part of the state.

 Louisiana has a population of 4.7 million people (est. 2018) ; state capital is Baton Rouge, largest cities are New Orleans, Baton Rouge, Shreveport, Metairie (part of the New Orleans Metropolitan Area), Lafayette, and Lake Charles.